m-jahn/lattice-tools/vignettes/README.md

 ## Panel functions

-These functions extend or simplify the `panel.function` landscape for `lattice`
+These functions extend or simplify the `panel.function` landscape for `lattice`.

 ### panel.barplot

 Draw barplot with error bars in lattice plots.
-Supports also grouping.
+This custom panel function for lattice plots allows to draw barplots with error bars for arbitrary groups of data points.
+Error bars will be drawn for groups of identical x values with optional subsetting by grouping or paneling variables.

 ``` r
 library(latticetools)